Conflict of interest declaration: Martin J Burton

 f) Received personal gifts from a related organisation?

 g) Had an outstanding loan with a related organisation?

 h) Received royalty payments from a related organisation?

-Yes - I have received royalties from several book publishing companies for writing and editing books and chapters of ENT textbooks.
+Yes - I have received royalties from several book publishing companies for writing & editing books & chapters of ENT textbooks.

 2. Do you have any other competing interests that could pose a conflict of interest that would reasonably appear to be related to the primary interest?

-Yes - Almost any provider of health care (whether publicly or privately funded) may “gain or lose" from the publication of reviews, especially when those reviews relate to surgical interventions that are provided to patients on some form of “fee for service" basis.
-All those organizations for which I work and provide clinical care for patients may “gain or lose" financially from publication of Cochrane Reviews.
+Yes - Almost any provider of health care (whether publicly or privately funded) may "gain or lose" from the publication of reviews, especially when those reviews relate to surgical interventions that are provided to patients on some form of "fee for service" basis.
+All those organisations for which I work and provide clinical care for patients may "gain or lose" financially from publication of Cochrane reviews.